VivianRiver/ExpressForms/README.md

 ============

+I haven't been updating this file regularly, so I missed a few minor revisions.
+ExpressForms-0.8.1, released October 7, 2013, fixes an issue where the ExpressFormsDropDownList doesn't default to the current value for a record.

+ExpressForms-0.8.0 features an extensive rewrite of the code that displays the buttons on the index page.
+This fixed some of the issues where only a 32-bit integer could be used for ID because it was hardcoded to use a 32-bit integer in this code.
+I haven't extensively tested with other ID types, but they should work soon!
+The main feature here is a new abstract function called InitializeWithRecord on the ExpressFormsButton object.
+This function gets called and passed each record on the index page, so the appearance and behavior of the button can be customized.

+***

 ExpressForms-0.7.1, released September 25, 2013, refines the filtering capability a bit and adds autocomplete to the text selections.
 In the next release, I plan to add the functionality to turn the autocomplete on and off, as desired, plus the ability to plug in customized filters.